• Slide title

 Button

-During the 2023/2024 season PYWC had 86 wrestlers competing in numerous tournaments throughout the season.
+During the 2024/2025 season PYWC had 74 wrestlers competing in numerous tournaments throughout the season.
 Wrestlers work hard in the wrestling room 2-4 nights a week and wrestle tournaments on the weekends to prepare themselves for the state series at the end of the season.
-PYWC took 30 members 7 years and older to the district 7 tournament with 16 PYWC qualifying for the 2024 Missouri USA Open State Championships.
+PYWC took 38 members 7 years and older to the district 7 tournament with 27 PYWC qualifying for the 2024 Missouri USA State Championships, 12 of them as District Champions.

-Missouri also offers a girls state competition in which PYWC had 13 members in attendance.
-Three of those girls claimed their spot at the top of the podium and took home first place Whitney Franklin, Ava Rife and Kinsley Rife.
-Tayleigh Robertson, and Brynlea Lahr finished 2nd place, Sylvia Sutter 4th place, Morgan Pillars and Maribelle Geist finished 6th.
+Missouri also offers a girls state competition in which PYWC had 7 members bring home some hardware.
+Three of those girls claimed their spot at the top of the podium and took home first place Ava Rife, Kinsley Rife and Brynlea Lahr.
+Braelynn Morris and Zoe Corum finished in 2nd place, Tayleigh Robertson in 4th and, Zoey Eisenberg in 6th.

 PYWC coaches, board of directors and parents are as always beyond proud of our athletes and their hard work and dedication to the sport of wrestling.
-The 23/24 season was a great one and we are ready to make it even better in 24/25!
+The 24/25 season was a great one and we are ready to make our TENTH season even better!

 THE LEGEND CONTINUES

-In 2023 Elly Lorenson became the first PHS female to medal in the state Tournament, she advanced to the finals and placed Second.
+In 2023 Ellyse Lorenson became the first PHS female to medal in the State Tournament.
+She advanced to the finals and placed second.

-Also in 2023 Collin Arch won his 4th State Championship making him one of 37 in the state to do so.
-Collin wrapped his HS career 160-1 before moving on to wrestle at the collegiate level at Northern Illinois University.
+Also in 2023 Collin Arch won his 4th State Championship making him one of 37 in the state at the time to do so.
+Collin wrapped up his high school career 160-1 before moving on to wrestle at the collegiate level at Northern Illinois University.
 Not only a week after his HS season ended Colin was back on the mats coaching our youth through the end of their season.
 Our program owes so much to the Arch family, they laid the ground work for PYWC and the High School organization we hope to honor them by raising the next generation to bring many more championships to PHS.